Pre-school and Pre-K resources for families with young children in Rochester NY.

 For more details and guidance on the registration process, check out the “Rochester Universal Pre-Kindergarten” section of our KidsThrive585 Rochester City School District page.

-Pre-Kindergarten for 3 year olds is available to some eligible City Residents.
+Pre-Kindergarten for 3 year olds is available to all City Residents.

 CP Rochester’s Augustin Children’s Center is an accessible, modern, fully-staffed, and well-equipped facility located on Winton Road South in Henrietta.
 The Center is an early intervention facility for children with disabilities from birth to age three, as well as a preschool for children with and without disabilities from age three to five.
 The Center has a number of features not offered by other providers such as a warm-water indoor pool, large gymnasium with stage, outdoor exploratory classroom, large playground with ‘safe surface,’ and fully-integrated classrooms and programs.
 Also, the Center offers a parent support group, on-site clinics for both children and adults, recreation programs, respite programs, day treatment programs, TBI services, service coordination, and adult residential opportunities.